Supporting Alzheimer’s Research UK:

 The Twelve Hundred Mile Trek

-This spring I’m going to hike 1200 miles down the length of Britain, from John O'Groats to Lands End.
+I hiked over 1,200 miles down the length of Britain, from John o'Groats to Lands End.

 The Challenge

-Three years ago, my wife Susan died of Alzheimer's, after a long and brutal struggle.
-I'm passionate about raising awareness and funding for Alzheimer's Research UK, so I'm taking on another challenge:
+Four years ago my wife, Susan, died of Alzheimer's disease, after a long and brutal struggle.
+I'm passionate about raising awareness and funding for Alzheimer's Research UK, so I took on another challenge:

-This spring I’m going to hike 1200 miles down the length of Britain, from John O'Groats to Lands End, to raise money to fight this terrible disease.
+This spring I hiked 1,254 miles down the length of Britain, from John o'Groats to Lands End, to raise money to fight this terrible disease.

-The hike will not be easy (particularly at my age!) but I’m determined to do it.
+The hike wasn’t easy (particularly at my age!) but I was determined to do it.

 Why It Matters